 Capitalize on today's evolving market dynamics.

-The standard deduction increased for 2025 and 2026, and a new temporary “bonus” deduction for adults 65 and older begins in 2025.
+The standard deduction has increased, and a new temporary “bonus” deduction for adults 65 and older is now available.

-Each year, the IRS adjusts more than 60 tax provisions to keep income tax brackets, deductions and other inputs in line with the cost of living.
-For the 2025 tax year (filing returns in 2026) these adjustments, including federal income tax brackets, increased on average by about 2.8%.
+Each year, the IRS adjusts more than 60 tax provisions to keep income tax brackets, deductions and other inputs in line with inflation.
+For the 2026 tax year, these updates affect federal income tax brackets, deductions and contributions limits.

 The July 2025 passage of the One Big Beautiful Bill Act established many new tax laws that became effective immediately and made permanent many provisions of the 2017 Tax Cuts and Jobs Act (TCJA) that were set to expire at the end of 2025.

-Review the following changes to tax brackets, deductions and retirement contributions to guide your tax planning.
+Review updates to tax brackets, deductions and retirement contributions to guide your financial planning.

 Single Filers